 Ben is the Vice President, Real Estate + Economic Development, for the Memphis Medical District Collaborative (MMDC), where he oversees a team and suite of tools and funds that rewrite the rules of community development.
 Prior to joining MMDC, he helped build, launch, and voice an equity crowdfunding platform with a focus on impact-oriented real estate, and served as the communications director for the Chicago chapter of the American Institute of Architects, and the Congress for the New Urbanism (CNU).

-His writings on architecture, urban planning and policy have appeared in ARCHITECT, Belt, CityLab, ICON, Metropolis, MIC, New Geography, Streetsblog, and as a contributor to The Urbanophile, among others.
-He was the editor of Chicago Architect Magazine, and the design section of Newcity Chicago, while also co-hosting the architecture, urbanism and design podcast, "A Lot You Got to Holler."
+His writing on architecture, urban planning, and policy has appeared in ARCHITECT, Belt, CityLab, ICON, Metropolis, New Geography, and Streetsblog, among others.
+He was the editor of Chicago Architect Magazine and the design section of Newcity Chicago, while co-hosting that publication’s architecture, urbanism, and design podcast, "A Lot You Got to Holler."

 A Next City Vanguard Fellow, Ben has presented and lectured at numerous conferences and universities, and consistently contextualizes place through a variety of mediums: “Drowned in History,” a podcast finding hidden histories embedded in the landscape of Memphis, TN; the freeform radio show, “The Other Side,” on community radio station, WYXR Memphis; and Just Place, a platform that makes meaning of place through poetry and photography.